LArSoft

 Platforms

 LArSoft currently supports the platforms listed here.
-Users who wish to develop on an unsupported platform are encouraged to use a container approach.
-Please note important caveats with respect to using Docker.
+Users who wish to develop on an unsupported platform may use a container approach.

 Designing